zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 New ODS 11.0
 ------------

-Alpha 3 features a new ODS 11.0 which is wholly incompatible with the ODS 11.0 used by the previous alpha releases.
+Beta 1 features a new ODS 11.0 which is wholly incompatible with the ODS 11.0 used by the previous alpha releases.

-If you are installing Alpha 3 for the first time and you already have a Firebird 2 alpha installed it is recommended that you install into a fresh directory.
+If you are installing Beta 1 for the first time and you already have a Firebird 2 alpha installed it is recommended that you install into a fresh directory.
 This is because an uninstall will preserve the existing